-You cannot do everything so, mobile give opportunity that should be prioritized against a number of key criteria that incorporate the value to the business, user requirements, and your organization’s ability to execute.
-It will provide a set of actions that takes mobile initiatives in incorporated into the near-term and mid-term roadmap.
+You cannot do everything so, mobile gives the opportunity that should be prioritized against a number of key criteria that incorporate the value to the business user requirements, and your organization’s ability to execute.
+It will provide a set of actions that takes mobile initiatives incorporated into the near-term and mid-term roadmap.

 8) Don’t let legacy and bad architecture IT become an excuse?

 The biggest single barrier to innovative mobile initiatives is legacy systems and architecture.
-Mobility is not only just term about designing and developing the app.
-The part of the overarching strategy is designing and implementing a flexible mobile architecture.
+Mobility is not only just term for designing and developing the app.
+Part of the overarching strategy is designing and implementing a flexible mobile architecture.

 9) Create an integrated roadmap

-Your final mobile roadmap should not be limit to just implement mobile apps.
+Your final mobile roadmap should not be limited to just implement mobile apps.
 Also, there should be an association of architecture, security, analytic dependencies and IT.